The Best Oreo Protein Shake {Easy & Healthy}

 Alex Evink, MS, RD

 An Oreo protein shake that tastes similar to a milkshake but without all the calories and sugar!
 It's creamy, thick and packed with Oreo flavor.
 Try this for a healthier snack or dessert.
+This recipe makes one 16-18 ounce shake.

 5 from 1 vote